astronomer/docs/astro/kubernetespodoperator.md

 ## Launch a Pod in an external cluster

 If some of your tasks require specific resources such as a GPU, you might want to run them in a different cluster than your Airflow instance.
-In setups where both clusters are used by the same AWS or GCP account, this can be managed with roles and permissions.
+In setups where both clusters are used by the same AWS or GCP account, you can manage separate clusters with roles and permissions.

 This example shows how to set up an EKS cluster on AWS and run a Pod on it from an Airflow instance where cross-account access is not available.
 The same process applicable to other Kubernetes services such as GKE.